-How to obtain a medical certificate (or EC Form):
+How to obtain a medical certificate:

-- You should then make an appointment for examination at the UHC and bring the medical certification form with you.
+- You should then make an appointment for an examination at the UHC and bring the medical certification form with you.

-- The form will be completed in the GP/Nurse practitioner’s time and available for collection 1-3 working days.
+- The form will be completed in the GP/Nurse practitioner’s time and available for collection in 1-3 working days.